The Best Gemstones For Everyday Wear, And Why

 Emeralds are right behind Rubies and Sapphires in terms of precious gemstone durability.
 They are incredibly durable, and there are plenty of examples of Emerald jewelry that have lasted literal centuries, just as beautiful as the day it was made.

-These stones are renowned not only for their brilliant green hue but also for their high durability and versatility in jewelry.
+With a Mohs Hardness of 7.5-8, these gemstones are renowned not only for their brilliant green hue but also for their high durability and versatility in jewelry.

 The main precaution with Emeralds, and honestly most stones in jewelry, is that Emerald jewelry should not be steam-cleaned or cleaned in an ultrasonic cleaner.
 Both methods can cause fractures along pre-existing but often invisible micro-fractures in the stone.